Quas1Dev/QuasiDev/categories/_java/classes-objetos-métodos-e-propriedades.md

 Note que a variável apenas armazena uma referência para o objeto e não o objeto em si.

-When the constructor ends, new returns a reference (a memory address or other identifier) to the object so that it can be accessed elsewhere in the application.
-Regarding the newly created Image object, its reference is stored in a variable named image whose type is specified as Image.
-(It’s common to refer to the variable as an object, as in the image object, although it stores only an object’s reference and not the object itself.)

-Extends

 ## A Classe Príncipal e o Método main

 ## Extends